watusi/jquery-mobile-iscrollview/README.md

 Default: `200` for Android, otherwise `0`

-####expandScrollerToFillWrapper
+####scrollShortContent

 If true, the widget will set the minimum height of the scroller so that it fills the wrapper (exclusive of any pull-down/pull-up elements).

-This is necessary in order to be able to drag the scroller up/down to activate pull-down/pull-up in case the scroller content is either empty or shorter than the wrapper.
+Note that if you have a pull-down or pull-up, then this is done regardless of this setting, since otherwise there would be no way to access the pull-down or pull-up if there is no content.
+(If there were some content but it was shorter than the wrapper, then you wouldn't be able to drag in the empty space.)

+Set this to `true` if you want scrollers that do *not* have a pull-down or pull-up to always be scrollable, even if their content is short.

-Default: `true`
+Default: `false`

 ####emulateBottomOffset